gartician/CITEVizWorkshop/README.md

 Multi-omic single-cell sequencing assays measure multiple macromolecules in the same cell and can often yield new insights not revealed with a single modality.
 For example, CITE-Seq (Cellular Indexing of Transcriptomes and Epitopes by Sequencing) simultaneously profiles the single-cell RNA transcriptome and the surface protein expression.
 The extra dimensions of data in these assays can be leveraged to better identify cell clusters - an essential step for downstream analyses and interpretation.
 To facilitate cell cluster classification and visualization in CITE-Seq, we developed CITE-Viz.

 CITE-Viz is a single-cell visualization platform with a custom module that replicates the interactive flow-cytometry gating workflow.
 With CITE-Viz, users can investigate CITE-Seq specific quality control (QC) metrics, view multi-omic co-expression feature plots, and classify cell clusters by iteratively gating on the abundance of cell surface markers.

 CITE-Viz was developed to make multi-modal single-cell analysis accessible to a wide variety of biologists, with the aim to discover new insights into their data and to facilitate novel hypothesis generation.
+In this workshop, we will go over all the features of CITEViz.

 ## How to Get Started Using Docker